9×19mm Parabellum: Performance

 The round was originally designed to be lethal to 50 m, but is still lethal at longer ranges.

 The 9×19mm Parabellum cartridge combines a flat trajectory with moderate recoil.
 According to the 1986 book Handloading, "the modern science of wound ballistics has established beyond reasonable doubt that the 9 mm cartridge is highly effective."

 In 2014, the United States Federal Bureau of Investigation (FBI) released a report detailing the potential combat effectiveness of the 9×19mm Parabellum cartridge when compared to other calibers such as the .40 S&W and the .45 ACP cartridges that were specifically developed for use by the FBI.
 The report indicated that the new powders and more advanced bullet designs used in current 9×19mm Parabellum defensive loads allowed for the caliber to deliver adequate performance compared to other calibers, like the .40 S&W and .45 ACP.
-In addition to this, the lower recoil, less wear, cheaper ammunition, and higher capacity were all reasons that the report cited for the recent surge in orders of the ammunition from various police agencies.
+In addition, the report cited lower recoil, less wear, cheaper ammunition, and higher capacity as reasons for the recent surge in orders for ammunition from various police agencies.
 With a wider selection of officers able to shoot handguns chambered in 9×19mm Parabellum, many departments chose this caliber to standardize a single firearm and loading, making logistics and supply easier.
-Due to all these factors, law enforcement orders of 9×19mm Parabellum ammunition from all major ammunition manufacturers have risen significantly.
+Due to these factors, law enforcement orders for 9×19mm Parabellum ammunition from major ammunition manufacturers have risen significantly.

 Improvements and variations

 NATO standard

 The round is also known as "9mm NATO" because it has become a standard pistol caliber for NATO countries' forces.
 The cartridge has been manufactured by, or for, more than 70 countries.

 9mm NATO can be considered an overpressure variant of 9×19mm Parabellum that is defined by NATO standards.
 The proof pressure is 315 MPa, corresponding to a maximum service pressure of 252 MPa (both using CIP methodology).

 While the NATO standards do not specify the type of bullet to be used, Declaration III of the Hague Convention of 1899 prohibits the use of expanding ammunition in warfare by signatories, so official NATO 9 mm ammunition is FMJ "ball" bullets.
 Declaration III does not apply in conflicts involving non-signatories to the Hague Convention, including paramilitary and other nongovernmental fighting forces.

-In 2021, with the standardization of STANAG-4509, NATO adopted the 5.7×28mm SMG/pistol cartridge for the PDW program.
-It is in the same power range as 9×19mm Parabellum but has a few additional advantages such as a larger magazine capacity and improved armor penetration.